landlab/landlab/docs/working_with_landlab.rst

 Both produce 1000 time units of run, with an explicit timestep of 10.
 Notice that the latter technique is particularly amenable to situations where your explicit timestep is varying (e.g., a storm sequence).

-Landlab also however has a built in storm generator component, which (as its name suggests) actually acts as a true `Python generator <http://www.python-course.eu/generators.php>`_.
+Landlab also however has a built in storm generator component, :class:`~landlab.components.uniform_precip.generate_uniform_precip.PrecipitationDistribution`, which (as its module name suggests) actually acts as a true `Python generator <http://www.python-course.eu/generators.php>`_.
+The main method is
+:func:`~landlab.components.uniform_precip.generate_uniform_precip.PrecipitationDistribution.yield_storm_interstorm_duration_intensity`.
 This means producing a storm series in Landlab is also very easy:

 >>> from landlab.components.uniform_precip.generate_uniform_precip import PrecipitationDistribution
 >>> time_to_run = 500000.